GDWired/GDPaho/README.md

 # GDPaho
 A wrapping of paho cpp (https://www.eclipse.org/paho/) able to make MQTT clients in Godot.

-Works only on Windows (Linux and macOS are WIP) there is only few functions exposed
+Works only on Windows and Linux(macOS is WIP) there is only few functions exposed.

+Windows
+ - OpenSSL must be installed: https://slproweb.com/products/Win32OpenSSL.html
+ - Copy past <Installation dir>\OpenSSL-Win64\lib\VC\static libcrypto64MD.lib and libssl64MD.lib to lib
+ - Run scons target=debug (or release)

+Linux:
+ - WIP

 ``` gdscript
 # Initialize the client